BerkeleyBlockchain/fa25-dev-decal/HW2 - Deploy Your ERC721/instructions.md

 First, please install Metamask if you haven't already.
 One of our B@B Education members wrote [a guide that can help](https://sehyunc.notion.site/Metamask-Guide-a774de1a6516458db7904c061a4682aa).

 By default, Metamask only displays Ethereum Mainnet and a few other Ethereum testnets.
-We'll be using the Goerli testnet, which your wallet should already have saved.
+We'll be using the Sepolia testnet, which your wallet should already have saved.

 >⚠️ I **strongly** advise making a new account for soley development purposes.
 Don't use an address that contains real assets.